balena-io-experimental/hubot-monorepo/packages/hubot-repeat-prevent/README.md

-# hubot-base-script
+# hubot-repeat-prevent

-A hubot script that does nothing except provide a framework
+A hubot script

 ## Installation